wkumari/draft-wkumari-capport-icmp-unreach/README.md

 Abstract

-   This document defines a new ICMP Type for Captive Portal.
-This ICMP Type will only be known to clients supporting this RFC; legacy clients will ignore.
+   This document defines a new ICMP Type for Captive Portal Messages.
+   The ICMP Type will only be known to clients supporting this RFC and are "Capport ICMP Compliant".
+"Legacy" clients, those before or not supporting this RFC, will ignore this ICMP Type.

    Further, This document defines a multi-part ICMP extension to ICMP Destination Unreachable messages to signal, not only that the packet was dropped, but that it was dropped due to an Access Policy requiring Captive Portal interaction.
-This extension will only be processed by clients supporting this RFC, while legacy clients will only be processing the ICMP Destination Unreachable.
+This extension will only be processed by Capport ICMP Compliant clients, while Legacy clients will only be processing the ICMP Destination Unreachable.

    [ Editor note: The IETF is currently discussing improvements in captive portal interactions and user experience improvements.
 See: